Tips for installing the machine on FI

 fdisk -l

-- Save your output
+- Save the output

 smartctl -a /dev/sdX